jinjei/CS180TeamProject/README.md

 To utilize the centering functionality, simply pass your JFrame instance to the `center` method.
 This method adjusts the JFrame's position and size if necessary, ensuring it appears centered and within the screen's bounds.

+# AppServer
+`AppServer` is the core server-side component of our networked application.
+It listens on port 9999 and handles incoming client connections continuously.
+For each client, it authenticates user credentials and, upon successful authentication, starts a dedicated thread (`ServerConnectClientThread`) to manage further communications with the client.

+## Features

+- **User Authentication**: Validates usernames and passwords to ensure that only registered users can log in.
+- **Session Management**: Manages active user sessions through dedicated threads, allowing simultaneous and responsive interactions for multiple users.
+- **Offline Messaging**: Temporarily stores messages intended for offline users and delivers them once the user reconnects.